vidur0001/Medical_Consultancy_Enhanced-/README.md

 # React + Vite
-I have use React for Frontend and Nodejs+Express+Mongoose for this WebApp My Project includes Proper authentication and Authorization and Cnsultacy portal
+I have use React for Frontend and Nodejs+Express+Mongoose for this WebApp My Project includes Proper authentication and Authorization and Consultacy portal, Video calling, Live ChatAppand Payment Gateway

 Currently, two official plugins are available: